info@rubertpartners.com |

 Common Mistakes with DIFC Wills

-- Failing to coordinate DIFC Wills with foreign wills
+- Failing to coordinate with foreign wills

-- Inadequate asset mapping
+- Incomplete asset mapping

-- Not updating the will after major life changes
+- Lack of updates after life changes

 Advantages of DIFC Wills 2026

-- Common law–based probate process
+- Common law-based probate system

 - English-language proceedings

-- Clear guardianship mechanisms
+- Clear guardianship structures

 Limitations to Consider

-- Not always suitable for simple estates
+- Not ideal for simple estates

-- Potential overlap or conflict with foreign wills
+- Potential conflicts with foreign wills

-- Ongoing need for updates as circumstances change
+- Ongoing need for updates

 Is a DIFC Will Right for You?